VladimirMakaev/cqrs-journey-doc/Journey_05_PaymentsBC.markdown

 handler method to invoke in the **Order** class and updates the version number of the aggregate instance.

-### Issues with the Simple Event Store Implementation
+### Issues with the simple event store implementation

 The simple implementation of event sourcing and an event store outlined in the previous sections has a number of shortcomings.
 The following